-To be ready for whatever comes next, the chain adopted an automated approach to keep its calls to action and creative messaging aligned with unpredictable fluctuations of customer behavior.
+To be ready for whatever comes next, the chain adopted an automated approach to keep its calls to action and creative messaging aligned with unpredictable fluctuations of customer behaviour.
 The same chain is also focusing on the role its mobile app plays, as the line between online and offline customer experiences continues to blur.
-The app provides a better understanding of its most loyal customers’ behavior, a channel to respond and communicate in real time, and a means to purchase in-store, all while providing better attribution.
+The app provides a better understanding of its most loyal customers’ behaviour, a channel to respond and communicate in real time, and a means to purchase in-store, all while providing better attribution.

-Even as brands rethink their online-to-offline strategies, performance-based optimization can continue to drive profitable growth.
+Even as brands rethink their online-to-offline strategies, performance-based optimisation can continue to drive profitable growth.
 Like many retailers faced with shuttered stores, a leading pet supplies shop quickly built a click-to-collect service.
 But compared with online fulfillment, curbside pickup has distinct considerations, cost implications, and attendant marketing challenges.
-By automating its campaigns to optimize demand and local availability, the retailer was able to nimbly recalibrate efficiency targets and dynamically direct customers to the best and most profitable solutions.
+By automating its campaigns to optimise demand and local availability, the retailer was able to nimbly recalibrate efficiency targets and dynamically direct customers to the best and most profitable solutions.

 There is no longer any exact or lasting balance to be found between online and offline activity.
 Day by day, location by location, demand will fluctuate as attitudes and circumstances change.
 Attitudes can be highly category specific, and unexpected developments can influence consumer behavior in unpredictable ways.

 The ambition for marketers shouldn’t be to predict the future.
 It should be a fluency with data management and measurement that provides a more holistic understanding of consumers, wherever they are shopping.
 And by employing today’s powerful automated tools, informed by meaningful data in service of bottom-line business goals, you can adapt to whatever comes next.